This page provides details on Howard Shiels & Eva Kennedy and their descendants.

 In 2002, Malcolm and Brenda purchased 14 acres of lakeshore property on Pelican Lake.
 Five years later they started a little resort “Shiels Shores” selling 9 lake lots, to share some of what they called a “little piece of heaven on earth”.
 They spent hours touring the lake on their pontoon boat or pulling their grandkids behind on the tube.
 Barbecuing bacon and eggs on the beach Sunday morning was Mal’s favorite.
 Also watching his two grandsons cruising on his new Gator round and round made Malcolm happy.
 He was so proud of his grandkids, being called “Grampa” or “Grampy” was so special to him.
 Brandon and Drew both carry on Grandpa’s name.

 Malcolm was a salesman all his life starting at age 17, traveling to North Saskatchewan sending his paycheques home to help his parents.
 He sold everything from McKenzie Seed to GM vehicles (Chapman’s) to Case Farm Machinery to John Deere equipment.
 He had the gift of the gab which both his sons inherited.
 Malcolm and Brenda had traveled some, Hawaii (2), Mexico, Texas, and Arizona but had hoped to do some more in their retirement years.
-Five years ago they bought a small yard care business thinking of retirement in the near future.
+They bought a small yard care business thinking of retirement.
 The small business turned into big business, “Suni-Daze Lawn Care”, buying new and bigger equipment and needing to hire help.